emptymusings/esp32-rssi-utility/README.md

 - Pin 22 from the ESP-32 connects to the display's SCL pin
 - Pin 21 from the ESP-32 connects to the display's SDA pin
 ## Loading the Software
 Before you load the software, you should use your favorite micropython IDE (I like VS Code, but uPyCraft or similar will work) to add a file named `secrets.py` to the application's root folder.
-Inside the `secrets.py` file, add the following code:
+Inside the `secrets.py` file, add the following code (replacing the SSID and password with your network connection information):
 ```
-SSID = "<your WiFi network's SSID/name>"
+SSID = "MySSID"
-password = "<your WiFi network's password>"
+password = "MySuperSecretPassword"
 ```
 Use your favorite way to load a python project to your board, and the program should connect to your wireless network and be able to start displaying RSSI information now.
 ## Fin